 - 1–2 Tbsp pure maple syrup or honey (optional)

-- Place pineapple, 1/2 cup coconut milk, and syrup/honey (if using) into your blender.
+- Place pineapple chunks, 1/2 cup coconut milk, and syrup/honey (if using) into your blender.

 - Taste and add additional syrup or honey as needed, blending again to combine.

-- Pour into popsicle mold, insert sticks, and freeze 3-4 hours or until completely firm.
+- Pour the pineapple whip mixture into popsicle mold, insert sticks, and freeze 3-4 hours or until completely firm.

-- To release from popsicle mold, run mold under cool water for a few seconds and use a side-to-side motion to release popsicle from the mold.
+- To release from popsicle mold, run mold under cool water (not warm water or they’ll melt!) for a few seconds and use a side-to-side motion to release popsicle from the mold.

 - Store leftover popsicles in an airtight bag or container in the freezer.